DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [vivo container cluster monitoring system architecture and practice](https://mp.weixin.qq.com/s/SBZO48fWcEojlDlBROdogQ)

-    Based on the practical experience of vivo container cluster monitoring, This page discusses how to build the cloud-native monitoring architecture, introduces the design ideas of vivo container cluster monitoring architecture from two aspects of monitoring high availability and data forwarding layer components high availability, and finally summarizes the practical Challenges encountered in the process and countermeasures.
+    Based on the practical experience of vivo container cluster monitoring, This page discusses how to build the cloud native monitoring architecture, introduces the design ideas of vivo container cluster monitoring architecture from two aspects of monitoring high availability and data forwarding layer components high availability, and finally summarizes the practical Challenges encountered in the process and countermeasures.

 - [Multi-Active Architecture Guide for Hybrid Cloud](https://mp.weixin.qq.com/s/NXXwjxUAGXDD3krKXyJbaQ)